Matthew Kroenig

-Matthew Kroenig is an American political scientist, author, national security strategist.
-He is professor in the Department of Government and the Edmund A. Walsh School of Foreign Service at Georgetown University.
-Kroenig is best known for his research on international security and nuclear weapons.
+Matthew Kroenig (born 1977) is an American political scientist and national security strategist currently serving as vice president of the Atlantic Council and professor in the Department of Government and the Edmund A. Walsh School of Foreign Service at Georgetown University.
+Kroenig is known for his research on international security and nuclear weapons.

 Early life and education

 Kroenig was raised in St. Louis, Missouri.
 He graduated from Oakville Senior High School in 1996.
 He earned a Bachelor of Arts degree in history summa cum laude from the University of Missouri in 2000, as well as a Master of Arts degree in 2003 and Ph.D. in political science in 2007 from the University of California, Berkeley.
 His Ph.D. dissertation was titled "The Enemy of my Enemy is my Customer: Why States Provide Sensitive Nuclear Assistance."
 He completed a predoctoral fellowship at Stanford University and a postdoctoral fellowship at Harvard University.

 Personal life

 His brother, Brad, is a fashion model, and his sister, Julie, is a former broadcast anchor at ABC.
 His wife, Olivia (née DeMay) is a pharmaceutical sales representative and former NFL cheerleader for the Baltimore Ravens.
-Kroenig and his wife reside in Washington, D.C. with their two children, Eleanora and Henry.
+Kroenig and his wife reside in Washington, D.C., with their two children, Eleanora and Henry.